• Skip to main content

 Notes

-For steaks that are one and one-half inches thick, this recipe will cook them to medium-rare.
-If your steaks are thinner, reduce the amount of time in the oven.
+For steaks that are 1-11/4 inches thick, this recipe will cook them to medium-rare.
+If your steaks are thinner, reduce the oven time.
 You will want to increase the time if they are thicker.
-If you prefer your steak more well done, you can increase the time proportionally.
+If you prefer your steak more well-done, you can increase the cooking time proportionally.

 This recipe will produce smoke.
-Before preheating your oven to 500 degrees, make sure your oven is clean!
+Before preheating your oven to 500°F, make sure it’s clean!
 If not, your smoke alarm will sound like a four-alarm fire!
-Don't ask me how I know this.
+Don’t ask me how I know this.

 When buying beef, purchase USDA grade Prime, if you can, or Choice.
-No matter the price, it is still much less expensive than if you ordered it in a restaurant.
+No matter the price, it is still much less expensive than ordering it at a restaurant.

-Because of the high temperatures called for in this recipe, I only recommend using a cast-iron skillet that can withstand the heat.
+Because of the high temperatures required in this recipe, I recommend using only a cast-iron skillet that can withstand the heat.

 Nutrition